JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 I walked over to him and asked what he was selling, and he showed it to me: It was a truly pristine stack of *Battlestar Galactica* #1 going for 25 cents a pop.
 My brain was spinning: I just paid Phillip $3.25 for the same comic.
 But this guy was selling the same exact comic for 25 cents a pop?
 Wow!
 Without thinking much about it, I gave the guy 25 cents, he gave me a copy from his stack and I looked it over.
 Not only was it $3 less than the one I paid $3.25 for, it was clearly in much better shape than the one Phillip sold me.

 I showed it to my friends and they all agreed: This 25 cent copy looked great and got clearly git ripped off by Phillip.
 Maybe I should confront Phillip at school and complain?
 But I pretty much realized immediately that doing something like that was a losing proposition at best.
-I mean, how would Phillip have known about this one random guy and his seemingly random stack of *Battlestar Galactica* #1 comics?
+I mean, how would Phillip have known about this one random guy and his seemingly random stack of *Battlestar Galactica* #1 comics at a comic convention in “The City?”

-Part me of also thought of buying a second comic for 25 cents.
+Part me of also thought a better tactic might be buying a second comic for 25 cents.
 I mean if I had three comics that were destined to be worth something—because what #1 of a comic doesn’t increase in value—wouldn’t I really be increasing my meager investment?
-I mean for $3.75 ($3.25 plus 25 cents plus another 25 cents) I could have a solid investment that could have increased in price to $5 per copy netting me $15 in the future when I decided to finally sell these gems.
+I mean for $3.75 ($3.25 plus 25 cents plus another 25 cents) I could have a solid investment that could have increased in price to $5 to $20 per copy netting me $15 to $60 in the future when I was 20 years old and would finally sell these gems.

 But no matter.
 I didn’t buy another copy.
 I simply found a bag of some sort, slipped the comic into it, headed out into the streets with my friends and headed back home.